civican/legisinfo/42-1/bills/C-68/bill_text.md

     the work, undertaking or activity is a prescribed work, undertaking or activity or belongs to a prescribed class of works, undertakings or activities, as the case may be, or is carried on in or around prescribed Canadian fisheries waters, and the work, undertaking or activity is carried on in accordance with the prescribed conditions;

-    the carrying on of the work, undertaking or activity is authorized by the Minister and the work, undertaking or activity is carried on in accordance with the conditions established by him or her;
+    the carrying on of the work, undertaking or activity is authorized by the Minister and the work, undertaking or activity is carried on in accordance with the conditions established by **the Minister**;

     the carrying on of the work, undertaking or activity is authorized by a prescribed person or prescribed entity and the work, undertaking or activity is carried on in accordance with the conditions set out in the authorization;

-    the death results from the doing of anything that is authorized, otherwise permitted or required under this Act;
+    the death results from the doing of anything that is authorized, permitted or required under this Act;

     the work, undertaking or activity is carried on in accordance with the regulations;